gro-intelligence/api-client/_sources/modeling-resources.rst.txt

 India Wheat
 -----------

 Since India does not have the equivalent of NASS CDL available to the public, we use a technique similar to the one used for Argentina.
-The masks were also classified annually and span years 2007-2017.
+The covers were also classified annually and span years 2007-2017.
 The methodology was refined slightly in three ways:

 * Instead of using a single crop calendar for the entire country, crop calendars specific to individual states were used to create the planting and growth phase images.
-Subsequently, the corresponding years were mosaicked together before the creation of the confidence masks.
+Subsequently, the corresponding years were mosaicked together before the creation of the confidence covers.
 * The simple ratio of SWIR/Red was not used for the identification of wheat.
-Instead, when comparing images to CDL masks in the US the combination that most closely identified with wheat was the high end of Hue&ast;NDVI&ast;NDWI during the growth phase.
+Instead, when comparing images to CDL covers in the US the combination that most closely identified with wheat was the high end of Hue&ast;NDVI&ast;NDWI during the growth phase.
 * The final change that was made was the addition of eliminating pixels that were on a slope that was greater than 10°.

-A low-confidence mask and a high-confidence mask were made from those yearly crop masks.
-Each of them were further clumped to remove erroneous pixels, which gave us two more static wheat masks.
+A low-confidence cover and a high-confidence cover were made from those yearly crop covers.
+Each of them were further clumped to remove erroneous pixels, which gave us two more static wheat covers.

-Click the links below to download TIF files of in-season masks:
+Click the links below to download TIF files of in-season covers:

 .. raw:: html